top of page

 Jet Grind Radio Jp final Dreamcast shrub.png

-The grass box is larger in the E3 version compared to the JP version (location unknown)
+The planter is larger in the E3 version compared to the JP version (location unknown)

 Prototype Dc Jet Set Radio Tree removed.png